Onshore vs. Offshore Returns - Cash Deposits

 Domestic Rates vs. Offshore Asia Rates

-In any event, a detailed comparison should be made before committing your funds, and if your cash amounts are are substantial we would suggest contacting us to arrange appropriate financial planning advice.
+In any event, a detailed comparison should be made before committing your funds, and if your cash amounts are very substantial we would suggest contacting us to arrange appropriate financial planning advice.